 top of page

-Top Tips for a Smooth Transition to Homeschool
+Top Tips For a Smooth Transition to Homeschool

 You Decided To Do It!
 Congrats!

-If your child was in a brick and mortar and you decided to homeschool them this next year, be ready for some stress and growing pains.
+If your child was in a brick and mortar school and you decided to homeschool them this next year, be ready for some stress and growing pains.
 It’s not you, it happens whether you’re starting to homeschool in the middle of the year, after summer break, or anytime during the year.
 The transition period is inevitable.
 Expect the first few weeks, or even months, to involve some stress with complying with state homeschool laws, withdrawing your kids from their school, choosing and purchasing curriculum, and adjusting to your new role as teacher on top of mother, maid, cook, and everything else!

 I could go on and on with tips to keep your sanity and make the transition a bit smoother but for now I want to just give you 4 top tips that I found most valuable when I transitioned.